by Beverly Adam (author of Two Lovers: the love story of Russ Columbo and Carole Lombard)

 Russ Columbo’s connection to Rudolph Valentino was a genuine one.
 He worked when he was a young man for Pola Negri (Valentino’s last lover).
 He was a recognized violin virtuoso who played both classical, as well as contemporary music.
 This ability brought him to the attention of silent movie star Pola Negri, who was looking for a violinist.

-Russ was performing one evening in the ballroom where the Mayfair Ball is held at the Biltmore Hotel when Pola walked in and saw him.
-The resemblance between her lover Valentino and Russ was striking.
+Russ Columbo was performing one evening in the ballroom where the Mayfair Ball is held at the Biltmore Hotel when Pola Negri walked in and saw him.
+The resemblance between her lover Valentino and Russ Columbo was striking.
 She hired him on the spot, asking him to report to her set the following day to play background mood music.
 This was the era of silent film and live music was played during filming to help set the mood for the actors.

 In August of 1926, news was brought to the movie set that Rudolph Valentino had died in New York from complications due to an appendicitis surgery.
 Valentino was only 31 years old.
-Russ was in the middle of performing Dvorak’s Humoresque while a love scene was in the process of being filmed.
-A messenger whispered to Russ, “Valentino has collapsed into a comma and died.”
+Columbo was in the middle of performing Dvorak’s Humoresque while a love scene was in the process of being filmed.
+A messenger whispered to Columbo, “Valentino has collapsed into a comma and died.”

-“Rudolph Valentino is dead,” Russ responded.
+“Rudolph Valentino is dead,” he responded.

-Russ went on with his career and worked with the Gus Arnheim Orchestra playing the violin and singing.
+Russ Columbo went on with his career and worked with the Gus Arnheim Orchestra playing the violin and singing.
 It was at The Cocoanut Grove that he was discovered during a performance by the songwriter Con Conrad who became his manager and brought him to New York City where he found stardom on the radio and stage.
 He won the hearts of thousands of young girls and listeners who heard his velvety baritone voice on the radio.
 The songs he composed such as, You Call It Madness, But I Call It Love, Prisoner of Love, and Too Beautiful For Words, became billboard charted hits.